November 11th

 A thorn must be removed with a thorn!

-We must tread carefully with what we entertain, for we are teaching others how to treat us by what we permit, prevent, or reinforce.
+We must tread carefully with what we entertain, for, we teach others how to treat us by what we permit, prevent, or reinforce.
 These actions establish boundaries not just for us, but for everyone around us.
 Often, people resist hearing the truth because they fear it will shatter their illusions.
-But the truth is this: when wrong is tolerated, the wrongdoer is empowered to continue with his behavior.
+But the truth is this: when wrong is tolerated, the wrongdoer is empowered to continue his behavior.
 Unchecked, the downward spiral of situations becomes inevitable.

 Problems must be addressed at their root, not just snipped at their branches.
 One may prune the branches of a thorny bush to avoid a few scrapes in the short term, but eventually, those branches will grow back.
 The only lasting solution is to uproot the bush entirely, to ensure the thorns never return.

-The poet wisely asserts that wrong must be met with resistance, and that harm must be countered with force.
-A defender’s right to protect themselves from evil-doers is indisputable.
+The poet wisely asserts that wrong must be met with resistance and that harm must be countered with force.
+A defender’s right to protect himself from evil-doers is indisputable.
 Injustice should never be allowed to persist under the guise of tolerance.

 Injustice must never be tolerated.